 - Transfer To Your New Employer’s 401k: When you get a new job, you can typically transfer your old 401k into your employer’s new 401k.
 This can be a good option if you like the simplicity of not having a lot of accounts.
 Also, if your new employer has a good 401k plan, this can be a great solution for you.

 - Rollover to an IRA: This is main option that many financial planners recommend.
 This is where you roll your 401k over into an IRA.
 This is a great option because it allows for a lot of choices in investments – much more than you would receive in a typical 401k account.
 Plus, by having more control, you can typically get better fees that sticking with a traditional 401k account.
-I'm a fan of TD Ameritrade for opening an IRA, because they have no account fees and low commissions.
+I’m a fan of TD Ameritrade for opening an IRA, because they have no account fees and $0 commissions for stocks and ETFs.

 - Cash Out: Finally, you could simply cash out your 401k or 403b.
 This is a terrible option, but some companies automatically cash out your 401k if it is below a certain minimum amount, usually $5,000.
 Then, it’s on you, to roll over the account.
 If you deposit the funds into your checking account and don’t complete the roll over, you’ll be subject to taxation and penalties on the amount you cash out.
 Don’t do this!

 If you have a pension that offers a lump sum, you can also follow these guidelines.
 You can typically elect to take the pension as an annuity, your can roll over the pension funds to a rollover IRA, or you can cash out.
 Once again, the Rollover IRA is typically the best choice.

 Make Sure You Have Assets You Can Touch